Connect with us

 A walk into many of the glittering office buildings that have recently sprouted up across Nairobi reveals something rather disturbing.

-Empty floors and deserted basement parking lots are the exact opposite of what would be expected in the context of a booming commercial property market that has seen previously designated residential zones changed to mixed-user districts – spotting stylish office parks and apartments.
+Empty floors and deserted basement parking lots are unexpected in a booming commercial property market where previously designated residential zones have been converted to mixed-use districts, featuring stylish office parks and apartments.

-On one end of the city’s Upper Hill district, just off the narrow Hospital Hill Road, UAP-Old Mutual Tower, the highest building in Kenya, is standing 65 per cent empty ten months after its opening.
+In Nairobi’s Upper Hill district, near Hospital Hill Road, the UAP-Old Mutual Tower, Kenya’s tallest building, remains 65 per cent empty ten months after opening.

-The 33-storey building, which stands 163m tall with an attitude of 5,700 feet above sea level, unseated Rahimutulla Tower as the highest point in Nairobi in 2015.
+The 33-storey building, which stands 163m tall with an altitude of 5,700 feet above sea level, unseated Rahimutulla Tower as the highest point in Nairobi in 2015.

 UAP-Old Mutual Tower has injected 309,000 square feet of rentable space into the Nairobi commercial property market.

-This is apparently a too high target to achieve considering that a stone throw away is the imposing Britam Tower, the tallest building in Kenya, and the “green” KCB Plaza, both of which are targeting a similar clientele.
+This is a too high target to achieve considering that a stone’s throw away is Britam Tower, the tallest building in Kenya, and KCB Plaza, both of which are targeting a similar clientele.

-The KCB Plaza comprises 228,330 square feet of rentable space, while Britam Tower, which is awaiting official opening is injecting some 339,000 square feet of Grade A office space into the city.
+The KCB Plaza comprises 228,330 square feet of rentable space, while Britam Tower is injecting some 339,000 square feet of Grade A office space into the city.

 It is the same story in Westlands, where several office parks have recently opened mainly along the busy Waiyaki Way.

-According to a recent report by Cytonn Investments, Nairobi has an office space oversupply estimated at 3.2 million square feet and this is expected to grow by 21 per cent to 3.9 million square feet by next year.
+According to Cytonn Investments, Nairobi’s office space oversupply is currently 3.2 million square feet and is projected to increase by 21 per cent to 3.9 million square feet next year.

 This follows increased supply with completions growing at a five-year annual growth rate of 52.6 per cent, from 2.1 million square feet in 2012 to 7.4 million in 2016.

-The study noted that the growing glut in commercial office space is pushing some owners to take unorthodox measures such as lowering asking prices for their property to woo elusive buyers or tenants.
+The study observed that the surplus of office space is leading some owners to resort to unconventional measures, like reducing property prices, to attract buyers or tenants.

 “Increased supply is constraining performance with occupancy rates and yields declining as rents and prices experience slower growth rates,” Cytonn said.

-The firm expects the market glut to continue in coming months.
+The firm expects the market glut to continue in the coming months.

 “We expect market performance stagnation constrained by the oversupply, slow-down in growth of financial services and SME sectors as well as the upcoming election, which will slow down demand,” Cytonn real estate services manager Johnson Denge.